 - I am also interested in transition stages - from teen to adult, young adults unsure of maturity, ageing and retirement issues.

-£45 for a 50 minute session; initial assessment £40.
+£50 for a 60 minute session; initial assessment £40

 I can offer concessions for students and people on low income, so please contact me if you think you are eligible.

-I am available at the following times:
+I am currently available at the following times: